-This is my slightly spiced take on Portuguese custard tarts, using two of the excellent spices I received from Absolute Spice.
-They might not be traditional flavour-wise but that hardly matters!
+This is my slightly spiced take on Portuguese custard tarts.
+They might not be traditional flavour-wise but that hardly matters – and they certainly don’t hang around long whenever I have made them!

 These particular tarts have a crisp, buttery and slighly caramelised pastry, filled with a rich and delicately spiced custard.
 Having tried several recipes over the years for custard tarts I have adapted a recipe from the terrific Rachel Khoo.

-The lemongrass is the star flavour of these tarts, but I have added a little galangal for a nice spicy kick.
+The lemongrass is the star flavour of these tarts, and I have used dried lemongrass for easy.
+I have also added a little galangal for a nice spicy kick.
 Although related to ginger, galangal does not have the same flavour as ginger, but it is a lovely spice in its own right.

 The tarts use puff pastry which gets rolled out thinly and then rolled back up tightly like a Swiss roll.
 You then slice the pastry thinly and roll out to give circles to line the muffin holes: this gives crisp tarts that do not rise up and push out the filling, which they would if you rolled out the pastry normally.